-- Special Needs: For youth that require special accommodations due to learning disabilities or other needs that require classroom accommodation or one to one teaching.
+- Special Needs: Option for children that require special accommodations due to learning disabilities or other needs that require classroom accommodation or one to one teaching.

-- Sacramental Preparation: If you think your child is ready for Sacramental Preparation for Reconciliation/First Eucharist or is unbaptized or Baptized in another faith, please contact Angelica Santos to set up your Family Sacrament Prep Inquiry Discussion.
+- Sacramental Preparation: If you think your child is ready for Sacramental Preparation for Reconciliation/First Eucharist or is unbaptized or Baptized in another faith, please contact Angelica Santos to set up your Family Sacrament Preparation Welcome Discussion.

-- The year for Elementary Religious Education generally follows the HEB ISD school calendar (August-April) with registration during the summer months.
+- The year for Elementary Religious Education generally follows the HEB ISD school calendar (late August-April) with registration during the summer months.
 You can print off a registration form here: 2019-2020 Registration Form or fill one out online by clicking the button below.

-For information or questions contac: Angelica Santos, Coordinator of Religious Education, at 817.510.2727 or Click Here to Email.
+For information or questions contact: Angelica Santos, Coordinator of Religious Education, at 817.510.2727 or Click Here to Email.